wolfpackthatcodes/typescript-http-client/.github/CONTRIBUTING.md

-# Vite Typescript Package Toolkit Contributing Guide
+# TypeScript HTTP Client Contributing Guide

-Thanks for your interest in contributing to **_Vite Typescript Package Toolkit_**!
+Thanks for your interest in contributing to **_TypeScript HTTP Client_**!
 Before submitting your contribution, please make sure to take a moment and read through the following guidelines: